Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 13.38.49 UTC
+- WIB: Minggu, 23 November 2025 14.25.39 UTC
-- WITA: Minggu, 23 November 2025 14.38.49 UTC
+- WITA: Minggu, 23 November 2025 15.25.39 UTC
-- WIT: Minggu, 23 November 2025 15.38.49 UTC
+- WIT: Minggu, 23 November 2025 16.25.39 UTC

 Kutipan Inspiratif:
-"A man must eat a peck of salt with his friend before he knows him."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational